fsantanna/pingus/ceu/README.md

 The widgets are created in the constructor, added to a UI container, and are never removed explicitly [[![X]][cpp_gamesession_containers]].
-This implies that the widgets could be top-level automatic (non-dynamic) members, which would match the coexisting lifetime intent better.
+This implies that the widgets could be top-level automatic (non-dynamic) members, which would match the coexisting lifespan intent better.

 However, the class uses the container to automate `draw` and `update` dispatching as discussed in the previous section.